Searching the Catalogue

 - subjects - these are assigned to a catalogue record to help you search for related items.
 They reflect the content of a book or DVD, which is not always the case with the words in the title.

 - ISBN/ISSN - these are the unique numbers that identify a book or journal title.

 - shelfmark - this is the number that indicates the location of a book, DVD or journal.
 It also appears on the spine of the item.
 It is useful to search by shelfmark so that you can browse related material online, in much the same way as you would browse related works on the shelves.

 The default is to search for these terms within the 'Full catalogue'.
 By clicking on the drop-down menu next to this you have a whole range of options by which to limit your search, either by location e.g. Bill Bryson Library, or resource e.g. Durham University e-journals.
 You can also limit your search to look for items in your college library.

-In addition to the drop-down menus you can do a combined search for author and title.
-This is most useful when you are trying to search for a specific book.
-If you are looking for a reference from a reading list we recommend that you use this search.
-In the search boxes you only need to put the first author's family name and the first significant word from the title.
+If you are looking for a reference to a book on a reading list we recommend that you use the keyword search.
+You only need to put the first author's family name and a significant word from the title into the search box.

 It is helpful to think about what you are searching for before you use the catalogue.
 For more information about search strategies, please see our web page on planning a search.

 The catalogue also makes use of the following advanced options within the keyword search: